-- Locally stored (or local) relations: Local relations are relations whose extension involves tuples that are locally stored at the peer that carries the relations' database.
-In other words, local relations are exactly the same as in traditional relational databases. - Virtual relations: Virtual relations are relations whose schema is fixed and locally known, but whose extension is not locally stored in the database of the peer.
+- Virtual relations: Virtual relations are relations whose schema is fixed and locally known, but whose extension is not locally stored in the database of the peer.
 On the contrary, the extension of a virtual relation is collected from the appropriate peers at query time.
-Practically, this means that each time a user poses a query involving a virtual relation, the peer determines the set of peers who are to be contacted (along with the appropriate sequence of web service operations of these peers that are to be invoked), collects the respective tuples, transforms them to the schema of the virtual relations, and, finally, stores (or "materializes") them.
+Practically, this means that each time a user poses a query involving a virtual relation, the peer determines the set of peers who are to be contacted (along with the appropriate sequence of Web service operations of these peers that are to be invoked), collects the respective tuples, transforms them to the schema of the virtual relations, and, finally, stores (or "materializes") them.
 Then, query processing can be performed as usual. - Hybrid relations: Hybrid relations are variants whose extension includes both locally stored tuples and tuples to be collected from other peers.

 Each tuple collected for a relation belonging to the last two categories is tagged with a timestamp, produced by the clock of the node that receives the incoming tuple.
-The timestamp corresponds to the transaction time of the tuple, i.e., the exact time point of its entrance to the receiver's database.
+The timestamp corresponds to the transaction time of the tuple, that is, the exact time point of its entrance to the receiver's database.
 A tuple's timestamp will be used for caching purposes.

-Peer Characteristics.
+Peer Characteristics

 Each peer is characterized by several properties that can either be determined by the peer itself or by the class to which it belongs.
 Specifically, the characteristics that we adopt are:

-- (Average) Availability, i.e., the probability that the peer is operational at a given time instant. - (Average) Response Time, i.e., the average time needed for a web service operation of the peer to execute.
+- (Average) Availability, that is, the probability that the peer is operational at a given time instant. - (Average) Response Time, that is, the average time needed for a Web service operation of the peer to execute.

-Peer's System Catalog.
+Peer's System Catalog

 Each node u needs a system catalog for its proper operation.
 The catalog includes useful information about the nodes known to u.
 Specifically, this information refers to: